 Sources of Funding

 The initial sources of funding are generally either your savings or contributions from friends and family.
-It’s when you have a proven idea and business plan in place that you approach third party Equity investors like the High Networth Individuals or Angels or Venture Funds.
-In the initial stages of the business, its best to stay clear of and kind of Debt funding.
+It’s when you have a proven idea and business plan in place that you approach third-party equity investors like the High Networth Individuals or Angels or Venture Funds.
+In the initial stages of the business, its best to stay clear of any kind of Debt funding.

 Keep a backup corpus

 When you start a new business, expect to be cash flow negative in the beginning.
-Apart from having to put money into the business you would need money for your day to day survival.
-A corpus equivalent to 6 months of your expenses is the minimum you must keep aside when you decide to start your business.
+Apart from having to put money into the business, you would need money for your day to day survival.
+A corpus equivalent to six months of your expenses is the minimum you must keep aside when you decide to start your business.

 What is the structure of my Business?